nico-stan/project-I-pandas-/README.md

 #3 Most countries where surf is popular are the ones that get the most shark attacks

 Turns out the first and second hypotheses are true but not the third one since most common cause of death in other countries other than the USA is swimming.

+Pending:

+Move code to the python file

+Premise you’re going on vacation and you are afraid of

+Dictionary for multiple values (many elifs)

+Plot by month.

+Only consider after 1775

+Clean up the fillna

+Show data lost, rows over total.

+Clear graphs